CollegeBoreal/INF1006-201-18A-02/5.CIF/300089059/CORRECTION.md

 # :x:

 ```
-$ docker exec --interactive some-mysql mysql --user root -ppassword service < ~/service.sql
+$ docker exec --interactive some-mysql  mysql --user root -ppassword \ --execute "CREATE USER 'paul'@'%' IDENTIFIED BY 'paul1';"
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1064 (42000) at line 32: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'VISIBLE,
-  CONSTRAINT `fk_SERVICES_ZONE_GEOGRAPHIQUE1`
-    FOREIGN KEY (`ZONE_GE' at line 8
+mysql  Ver 8.0.11 for Linux on x86_64 (MySQL Community Server - GPL)
+Copyright (c) 2000, 2018, Oracle and/or its affiliates.
+All rights reserved.

+Oracle is a registered trademark of Oracle Corporation and/or its
+affiliates.
+Other names may be trademarks of their respective
+owners.

+Usage: mysql [OPTIONS] [database]

 ```